Experienced Family Lawyer in Vancouver

 Spousal Support & Maintenance

 Separation can be financially challenging.
-When separating from your spouse, you may be eligible to receive financial benefits them, called spousal support or spousal maintenance.
+When separating from your spouse, you may be eligible to receive financial benefits, called spousal support or spousal maintenance.
 Spousal support is different from child support, as it is not a right of a spouse.
 You may be eligible for spousal support if you were married, if you lived in a common law relationship for at least two years, or if you lived in a common law relationship for less than two years and have a child with your ex-spouse.

 There are a variety of factors that determine the amount of spousal support will be paid (quantum) and for how long (duration).
-The intent of spousal support is to help meet the on-going financial needs of a financially dependant spouse for a defined period of time.
+The intent of spousal support is to help meet the on-going financial needs of a financially dependent spouse for a defined period of time.

 Spousal support can be complicated.
 Speak to one of our lawyers before making any financial decisions about support.

-Collaborative Family Law Matters
+Collaborative Family Law Matters in Vancouver

 • Prenuptial agreements